racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/FormWizardPractical.md

                                      defaultButton='OK')
 [[/code]]

-For more details about the `showMessageBox` function, we refer to the [API documentation] (api/index.html) of PyLabs 5.
+For more details about the `showMessageBox` function, we refer to the [API documentation][API] of PyLabs 5.

 To trigger an action with the provided data, you have to call the `callCloudAPI` method: